John M. Marshall, PhD (he/him)

 Héctor M. Sánchez C., PhD

 Héctor received his BSc in 2009 in Mechatronics Engineering and his PhD in 2017 in Computer Science at Tecnológico de Monterrey, México.
-In the past he collaborated in animal vocalizations research with Charles Taylor (UCLA), and the Malaria Elimination Initiative (UCSF).
-He was awarded one of the 2016 Google Research Awards in Latin America to work on predicting Zika epidemics through the use of social networks; and worked as a consultant for Dr. David L. Smith (UW) in the development of a framework for epidemiological simulations.
-His work focuses on the creation and use of computational individual-based models to contain and eliminate mosquito-borne diseases.
-He joined the Marshall Lab in July, 2017.
-He loves guitars, singing, Pusheen and FPV quadcopters... oh yeah... and programming!
+In the past, he collaborated in animal vocalizations research with Charles Taylor (UCLA), the Malaria Elimination Initiative (UCSF), worked as a consultant for David L. Smith (UW) in the software development of mosquito-transmitted diseases models, and was awarded one of the 2016 Google Research Awards in Latin America.
+Nowadays, his work focuses on modeling, simulating, and analyzing spatio-temporal aspects of CRISPR-based mosquito control interventions.
+He loves guitars, singing, Pusheen, DataViz, and programming!

 Rodrigo earned a BS in Electrical Engineering from the University of São Paulo (Brazil), an Erasmus Mundus Joint MSc in Mathematical Modeling in Engineering from the University of L’Aquila (Italy), University of Hamburg (Germany) and Autonomous University of Barcelona (Spain) - The MathMods Consortium - and a PhD in Biology of Host-Pathogen Interactions from the University of São Paulo.
 His PhD thesis, which was partly carried out at the Liverpool School of Tropical Medicine (UK), focused on mathematical and statistical modeling of malaria transmission in the Amazon Basin accounting for the local risk heterogeneity and aimed to provide evidence for the rational deployment of control interventions and elimination.
 He joined the Marshall Lab in July, 2021 and now his work focuses on the development of mathematical models to inform novel genetics-based strategies for mosquito-borne diseases control and elimination.